Your Second Step Into Amateur Radio

 |10 Metres||28.000 – 29.700 MHz||Any emission mode with a necessary bandwidth not exceeding 16 kHz|

 |2 Metres||144 – 148 MHz|

 |6 Centimetres||5650 – 5850 MHz|

 You will also need to complete an assessment as soon as you feel you have completed the training.
 The price for the standard assessment, regulations assessment and practical assessments are $70.00 for each assessment. ($35.00 each if you are under the age of 18), if you this licence is your entry point into amateur radio you will need to complete a practical assessment as well.
-A full list of assessors can be found on the WIA webpage.
-The Standard amateur radio licence is issued by ACMA and the licence cost is currently $67.00 per year, or $41.00 for a licence variation fee if transitioning from an existing licence.
+The SRESU can provide assessors or a full list of assessors can be found on the WIA webpage.
+The Standard amateur radio license is issued by ACMA and the license cost is currently $73.00 per year, or $49.00 for a license variation fee if transitioning from an existing license.

 The new licence structure introduces a practical assessment that is common to the three grades of licence.
 The practical assessment is required not only for foundation but also for standard and advanced licence grades.
 However a practical assessment only needs to be completed once, so by successfully completing a practical assessment as part of your foundation licence you will not be required to repeat it should you decide to upgrade to the standard or advanced licence grades.
 Even if you are an existing licenced amateur who received your licence before the requirement for a practical assessment was introduced and you wish to upgrade your licence, then you too will need to complete a practical assessment if you have not already done so.

 Many Foundation Operators find the upgrade path relatively easy after only a short period of operation.
 The increased power and frequencies alone are worth the effort.
 The fun of working the digital modes is also worthy of consideration.
 Yes you can start at the Standard License if you are a little tech savy.